sahiga/developer.box.com/guides/api-calls/permissions-and-errors/rate-limits.md

 ---
 # Rate Limits

-Most of the Box APIs have rate limits in place in order to prevent abuse by third-party services or users.
+Most of the Box APIs have rate limits in place in order to prevent misuse by third-party services or users.

 ## Per API rate limits